theshieldslab/theshieldslab.github.io/_pages/about.md

 ---
 ### May 2022

 Updated look at the lab below, we have made a lot of progress setting it up for our needs.
 Also check out two new preprints, with the links posted above!
+Spring semester was busy...Shawn King joined as a lab manager/research tech, I presented at AR-BIC, submitted a grant to Arkansas INBRE and submitted two papers.

 <img src='/images/302_May2022.jpg' width="50%" height="50%">